-RRCA [m] Rotate right through carry - place result in the accumulator data memory remain unchanged.
+RRCA [m] Rotate right through carry and place result in the accumulator the carry bit and the original carry flag is rotated into the bit 7 position.
+The rotated result is stored in the accumulator.
+The contents of the data memory remain unchanged.

 Description Data of the specified data memory and the carry flag are rotated 1 bit right.
+Bit 0 replaces